 When it comes to tourism, if something it’s too good to be true, it almost always is.
 We know that you want to see as much as possible in a short time, but, at least in Romania, it’s not possible.
 Not if you want to have a good and safe driving experience.
 However, many travel agencies take advantage of visitors who wish to visit everything even if they know their clients will spend more time on the bus than discovering new attractions.

 We have one clear example.
 Are you planning to buy a day trip to Peles Castle, Bran Castle, and Brasov because it looks like the best option if you’re based in Bucharest?
 Not if you want to go back to the hotel without a headache and a feeling you were rushed all day.
 The two castles are the most visited attractions in Romania which means a longer waiting time.

 Plus, despite the short distance it will take more than one hour to get from one to another.
 Not to mention, the drive from and back to Bucharest.
 In the end, you’ll have one hour in Brasov at best which means you’ll only see the main square before hurrying back to the capital.
 Why not choose just one castle, take the time to understand its history, and enjoy 3-4 hours of walking in Brasov?
 In the end, you pay to discover, not to spend time in a car.

 This last point concludes our tips for choosing the best Romania tours, a list which we help will ease your search for a reliable travel company.
 If you enjoyed reading this article or if you have extra tips, drop us a line in the comments section below.

-Planning to visit Romania?
-Don’t forget to check our tours on www.uncover-romania-tours.com.
+Planning to visit?
+Check our Romania tours on www.uncover-romania-tours.com.